 For example, say, a trader wants to test a strategy based on the notion that Internet IPOs outperform the overall market.
 If you were to test this strategy during the dotcom boom years in the late 90s, the strategy would outperform the market significantly.
 However, trying the same strategy after the bubble burst would result in dismal returns.
 The maxim ‘past performance does not necessarily guarantee future returns’ has to be kept into consideration while backtesting a trading strategy.

-- Data to cover variety of market conditions
+Data to cover the variety of market conditions

 Process of Backtesting

-One can build a model using Excel VBA and test it later with R(if needed).
-Apart from this, testing on a simulator can give insight into the problems faced during execution of a strategy.
-Stimulator behaves like an exchange which can be configured for various market conditions.
-For simulator testing, the implementation of the testing system would require additional knowledge for C++/java.
+One can also build a model using Excel VBA and test it later with Python or R(if needed).
+Apart from this, testing on a simulator can give insight into the problems faced during the execution of a strategy.
+Simulator behaves like an exchange which can be configured for various market conditions.
+For simulator testing, the implementation of the testing system would require additional knowledge for Python/C++/java.